A Celiac’s Gluten Free Guide to Morocco

 Gluten free restaurants in Marrakesh

 • Amanda at Maroc Mama recommends La Creperie du Marrakech 14 Petit Marche de Gueliz, Route de Targa, Marrakesh as it has pure buckwheat crepes that are safe for celiacs!
+Make sure you ask about CC when ordering.

-• Pepenero in Marrakesh not only has a lengthly menu but items are specifically noted as gluten free.
+• Pepenero in Marrakesh not only has a lengthy menu but items are specifically noted as gluten free.
 It’s an Italian spot, not Moroccan, but it is a comfort to know we don’t need to explain the disease!
 It’s also located in a gorgeous courtyard setting, great for outdoor eating.

-• For higher-end, readers also wrote in about the Mamounia Hotel’s on-site restaurants, saying that the hotel was knowledgeable about the disease and able to serve them safe meals.
+• For higher-end, readers also wrote in about the La Mamounia Hotel’s on-site restaurants, saying that the hotel was knowledgeable about the disease and able to serve them safe meals.

 • Henna Art Cafe has gluten free items marked on the menu (vegetarian ones as well!), and is knowledgeable about celiac.
 Please confirm no shared fryer if ordering the falafel plate.